iterative/vscode-dvc/extension/resources/walkthrough/install-dvc.md

 # Install DVC

 As you probably already know there are quite a few options for installing DVC.
 This extension supports various installation types.
-See "Setup the workspace" for more details.
+See `Setup the workspace` for more details.

 To install the latest version of DVC follow your platform specific guide on